EricLloydNSC-CS/EricLloydNSC-CS/README.md

 - 💬 Ask me about how you can learn or help students develop their skills and become a force for good in tech!
 - 📫 How to reach me: eric.lloyd@seattlecolleges.
 Linked-In: https://www.linkedin.com/in/eric-lloyd-b1aa8722/
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I cannot live without the love of doggos!
+- ⚡ Fun fact: I cannot live without the love of doggos and kitties!